 \section{Convergence Tests}

 We test the convergence of our fiducial setup by varying the number of Zeldovich iterations $N_\mathrm{iter}$ as well as the number of grid cells $N_\mathrm{grid}$ used in the generation of glass-like catalogues with $\alpha=1$ for the LS estimate of the 2PCF multipoles for of the high-mass halo catalogue.
-Fig.~\ref{fig:biases_convergence} shows the resulting bias with 100 bins in $d$.
-We find that reducing the number of grid cells leads to an additional bias in both the monopole and the quadrupole at larger and larger scales.
-Increasing the number of iterations leads to periodic oscillations around zero in the monopole, while also decreasing the systematic bias prominent at small scales.

 In general, each successive iteration of the Zeldovich displacement represents a higher order correction to the initially Poisson-sampled random catalogue, so already after one iteration, the Poisson noise is expected to be reduced by the largest amount due to the first-order correction.
 One can increase the number of iterations to add second- and higher-order corrections, but the question is whether at a certain point discretisation effects originating from the Zeldovich grid become evident, imposing a maximum on the acceptable number of iterations $N_\mathrm{iter}$.

 Fig.~\ref{fig:biases_convergence_monopole_25bins} and Fig.~\ref{fig:biases_convergence_monopole} show the resulting bias for the 2PCF monopole using the fiducial number of 25 bins in $d$ corresponding to $\Delta d = 6\,\mathrm{Mpc}/h$ and using 100 bins in $d$ which translates to $\Delta d = 1.5\,\mathrm{Mpc}/h$, respectively.
 For the fiducial binning, we find that increasing the number of iterations (top panel) reduces the bias on scales below $20\,\mathrm{Mpc}/h$, but introduces an oscillation of the estimator bias around zero after no more than ten iterations.
 The oscillatory feature in the bias can be understood better when inspecting the results in Fig.~\ref{fig:biases_convergence_monopole}.
 Here, the oscillation becomes apparent already after as few as three iterations of the Zeldovich approximation.